European automakers ask policymakers for time on emissions

 The ACEA confirmed it had sent a letter to policymakers, strongly cautioning against confusing the debate over VW's so-called defeat devices and the separate issue of how to measure real driving emissions (RDE).

 From Sept.
-1, the Commission introduced a new limit of 80 milligrams of nitrogen oxide emissions per kilometer (mg/km), down from its previous limit of 180 mg/km).
+1, the Commission introduced a new limit of 80 milligrammes of nitrogen oxide emissions per kilometre (mg/km), down from its previous limit of 180 mg/km).
 It is now seeking to ensure that limit is enforced through a new testing regime.

 The Commission is also phasing in real-world testing to close a gap between emissions in the test environment and reality.
 It has said this would be for enforced for approvals of new types of cars in 2017 and other vehicles in the autumn 2018.